decentralized-identity/didcomm.org/docs/pr-guide.md

 ## Details
 #### Protocol Name
 `<protocol-name>` folder — It's the name of your protocol.
 It follows SLUG pattern and may consist of only lower cased latin letters, digits and `-` as separator e.g `my-cool-protocol`.
 Must be unique.
-For example, `my-protocol` and `myprotocol` are the same
+For example, `my-protocol` and `myprotocol` are the same.

 #### Protocol Version
 `<protocol-version>` folder — follows [semver](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0003-protocols/README.md#semver-rules-for-protocols) without patch version.
-Two digits (major and minor version) separated by `.` e.g `1.0`
+Two digits (major and minor version) separated by `.` e.g `1.0`.

 #### Metadata